cocrafts/book-of-one/context/under-realm-acts.md

 ### Act II-B: Personal Journeys
 - **Character Development**:
-  - Kieron returns to Frost Family, continue his Father's legacy - with the support of Grand Father - the King
+  - Kieron returns to Frost Family, continues his Father's legacy with the support of his Grandfather - the King
-  - Orion infiltrates Light Church hierarchy
+  - Orion infiltrates Light Church hierarchy, carrying his secret feelings for Lyra
-  - Elias trains with the Assassins, discovers Dark Magic principles
+  - Elias trains with the Assassins, discovers Dark Magic principles as Serina helps him maintain his humanity
-  - Lyra seeks refuge with Wood element masters
+  - Lyra seeks refuge with Wood element masters, her thoughts often returning to Kieron
+  - Serina's sacrifice to save Elias from Light Church hunters, becoming the catalyst for his transformation
-  - Elias begins forming The Awakened as a force for intervention
+  - Elias begins forming The Awakened as a force for intervention, driven by grief and newfound purpose

 ### Act II-C: Growing Threats
 - **Escalation**: